Persistence Diagrams as Diagrams: A Categorification of the Stability Theorem: Introduction

-In \cite{bauer2015induced}, the authors of the present note introduced the \emph{induced matching theorem}, an extension of the algebraic stability theorem to a general result about morphisms of persistence modules, with a new, more direct proof.
-This note is intended as a follow-up to \cite{bauer2015induced}; though it can be read independently, some familiarity with the earlier paper may be helpful for context.
+In \cite{bauer2015induced}, the authors of the present paper introduced the \emph{induced matching theorem}, an extension of the algebraic stability theorem to a general result about morphisms of persistence modules, with a new, more direct proof.
+The present paper is intended as a follow-up to \cite{bauer2015induced}.
+The induced matching theorem can be viewed as a categorification of the stability theorem, and while this viewpoint was already present in \cite{bauer2015induced}, it was not fully developed.
+Our goal here is to complete the development of the categorical viewpoint on induced matchings and algebraic stability.
+In order to make this paper self-contained, we revisit some of the same territory as \cite{bauer2015induced} along the way, leveraging the categorical perspective to streamline the presentation.

+To formulate and prove the induced matching theorem, in \cite{bauer2015induced} we considered the category whose objects are barcodes and whose morphisms are arbitrary matchings (i.e., partial injective functions).
+In the present paper, we introduce a different category of barcodes, denoted by $\Barc$, for which the morphisms are only those matchings satisfying a certain simple condition on how the matched intervals overlap.
+We observe that there exists an equivalence of categories $\barcToDgm:\Barc\to\MatchingCat^\RCat$ extending the correspondence between barcodes and functors $\RCat\to \MatchingCat$ given by Edelsbrunner, Jab{\l}onski, and Mrozek \cite{edelsbrunner2013persistent}.
+We use the category $\Barc$ to further develop the categorical viewpoint on stability.

+Thanks to the equivalence $\barcToDgm$, it turns out all of the categorical structure of $\kvect^\RCat$ relevant to algebraic stability (as treated in \cite{bauer2015induced}) has an analogue in $\Barc$.
+This allows us to present simple reformulations of both the induced matching and algebraic stability theorems, which make clear for the first time that both results can be understood as the preservation of certain categorical structure upon passing from persistence modules to barcodes.
+Moreover, we show that this viewpoint leads naturally to a more systematic variant of the proof of the induced matching theorem (albeit one closely related to the proof given in \cite{bauer2015induced}).